Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-02-reference-checking-refactoring.md

 #### Inner reference nodes everywhere

-First of all, introducing of multiple inner reference nodes requires reworking of reference pollution code.
+First of all, introduction of multiple inner reference nodes requires reworking of reference pollution code.
 Earlier reference pollution were implementing by searching a path in the references graph from current node of pollution destination to all variables and creating links to inner reference node of this variable.
 But which node to choose, if multiple inner nodes are possible?

-I decided to solve this problem by adding inner reference nodes not only for variables, but also for references.
+I decided to solve this problem by creating inner reference nodes not only for variables, but also for references.
 If a reference node has a link to other node (reference or variable), links between corresponding inner reference nodes are also created.
 Thus it became possible to trace target inner reference node of pollution destination variable by finding path to it, starting from inner reference node of a reference for which pollution is performed.